 September 30, 1938: The first day of prerecordings for The Wizard of Oz.
 According to the Daily Music Reports, Judy, Ray Bolger, Buddy Ebsen, and Bert Lahr, prerecorded “If I Only Had A Brain,” “If I Only Had A Heart,” “If I Only Had The Nerve,” “Wonderful Wizard of Oz” (“We’re Off To See The Wizard”) (the duo, trio, and quartet versions).

 Only one take of “If I Only Had A Brain” from this day has survived (see below).
-This version is much slower than what was used in the final film.
-That version was recorded on October 11th.
+This version is much slower than what was used in the final film, recorded on October 11.

 Note that the bottom of the second page documents the recording session for the dance break (orchestra-only) of “If I Only Had A Brain” from October 1, 1938.